Slugbotics/cruz-control/CARLA/nautilus/README.md

 persistentVolumeClaim:
     claimName: yourname/initial-purpose
 ```
 Make sure to remove the two "emptyDir: {}" lines.
-Accessing other existing volumen containers is also possible via adding more lines of claims.
+Accessing other existing volume containers is also possible via adding more lines of claims.

 This finishes creating the appropriate files.
 These can be any name, but it is suggested to have the same system as yourname/initial at start for identification.

 ## Setting the networking

 Before we can launch the desktop, we need to prepare another additional file.
 Our current files allow us to create the pods and storage volumes, which we can access via a method of port forwarding.
 However, this method is unstable and lacks performance.
-The appropriate method, is to create an ingress and service file.
+The appropriate method is to create an ingress and service file.

 The file format is thus:
 ```